Cerenome

-Plus Therapeutics, Inc. is a clinical-stage pharmaceutical company headquartered in Houston, Texas, that develops targeted radiotherapeutics and diagnostic services for brain and central nervous system (CNS) cancers.
+Cerenome, Inc. (formerly Plus Therapeutics, Inc.) is a clinical-stage pharmaceutical company headquartered in Houston, Texas, that develops targeted radiotherapeutics and diagnostic services for brain and central nervous system (CNS) cancers.
 The company’s lead therapeutic candidate, marketed as REYOBIQ™ (rhenium Re-186 obisbemeda), is an investigational liposomal radiopharmaceutical under clinical evaluation for recurrent glioblastoma, leptomeningeal metastases, and certain pediatric brain cancers.
-Plus Therapeutics also commercialized a molecular diagnostic service, CNSide®.
+Cerenome also commercialized a molecular diagnostic service, CNSide®.

 Company history

-Plus Therapeutics, Inc. was formerly known as Cytori Therapeutics, Inc. In 2017, Cytori Therapeutics announced that it had acquired a nanomedicine platform.
+Cerenome, Inc. (Plus Therapeutics, Inc. until August 3, 2026), was formerly known as Cytori Therapeutics, Inc. In 2017, Cytori Therapeutics announced that it had acquired a nanomedicine platform.
 In 2019, Cytori Therapeutics announced that it had divested its autologous cell therapy assets to Lorem Vascular of Australia and Seijiro Shirahama of Japan.
 In 2019, Cytori Therapeutics announced that it had changed its focus and name to Plus Therapeutics.
 In 2020, Plus Therapeutics announced that it had licensed a novel oncology platform, including multiple radiopharmaceutical assets.
+Plus Therapeutics announced on July 31, 2026 a rebranding as Cerenome, which took effect on August 3, 2026.

 Core technology: Rhenium NanoLiposome radiotherapeutics

-Plus Therapeutics is developing nanoliposome-encapsulated BMEDA-chelated radioisotope drugs to treat various types of cancer.
+Cerenome is developing nanoliposome-encapsulated BMEDA-chelated radioisotope drugs to treat various types of cancer.
 Rhenium (186Re) Obisbemeda, trademarked as REYOBIQ™, is a Rhenium-186 radiolabeled therapeutic targeting recurrent glioblastoma, leptomeningeal metastases, and pediatric brain cancers.
 Their BMEDA loading technology coupled with Rhenium-186 allows for the entrapment of the radiation particle within a nanoliposome carrier, facilitating accumulation and retention in the tumor tissue.
 This approach supports higher, more effective radiation doses without significant toxicity.

 Rhenium-186 (186Re) (half-life 90 hours) is a reactor produced isotope with great potential for medical therapy.
 It is in the same chemical family as Technetium-99m (99mTc), a radioactive tracer that is the most commonly used isotope for diagnostic scintigraphic imaging in nuclear medicine.
 Like 99mTc, rhenium is not taken up by bone and is readily cleared by the kidneys.

 While 186Re emits therapeutic beta particles, every 10th isotope decay also produces a gamma photon.
 The average 186Re beta particle path length in tissue of 2 millimeters is ideal for treatment of solid tumors.
 Additionally, the emitted gamma photons have similar photon energy to those emitted by 99mTc, allowing for imaging of the isotope within the body on standard nuclear imaging equipment available in routine medical practice.
 Therefore, the 186Re isotope has great potential in Convection Enhanced Delivery (CED) applications of local therapy of solid tumors.
 However, a carrier is needed to deliver the isotope to the brain and maintain its localization at the desired site, as otherwise it would quickly disperse and be carried away from the site of injection by the circulatory system.